fastrgv/CoTerminalApps/README.md

 ===============================================================

 ### CoTerminal-sokoban (csok.adb)
+There are now two character sets possible that are toggled with the (c)-key.

-Move the pusher >< with the arrow keys in order to push all the boxes [] onto the goals :: in which case they look like {}.
+Move the pusher ( >< or @ ) with the arrow keys in order to push all the boxes ( [] or $ ) onto the goals ( :: or . ) in which case they look like ( {} or asterisk ).
 Various other functions available on the help screen.
 Includes a very large family of puzzle files.

-Three [external] sokoban solvers named iplr3r, ibox3r & hbox4 are available.
-The command line is "solver-name puzzle-file-name max-levels level-number".
-Note that the max-levels are embedded into each puzzle file name.
+Three [external] sokoban solvers named iplr3r, ibox3r, & hbox4  are available.
+The command line is "solver-name puzzle-file-name level-number-to-solve".
 The solvers print solution-strings to the terminal screen.

 There are many cases the first two solvers cannot handle, but they are pretty good at solving smaller puzzles, particularly the more dense ones.
 Hbox4 is the most capable.

-Two time-limited solvers are embedded into csok.
+Three time-limited-to-10-second solvers are embedded into csok.
 At any time you may press the (=)-key to see if the solver #1 can help you.
 If so, you will be prompted to keep pressing that same key to proceed toward a solution.
 No prompt means either the present state is unsolvable, or merely that the embedded algorithm failed.
-Similarly, the (.)-key initiates solver #2.
+Similarly, the (.)-key initiates solver #2; and the (,)-key initiates solver #3.
 These can give you a headstart toward a correct solution by limited use of this feature.
 Once you think you can solve it yourself, stop using the solver and proceed manually.
 This really helps when you cannot see what your next move should be.

-Finally, an optional single command-line argument (decimal float) specifies a timeout interval to wait for the internal autosolver before giving up.
-The default is 10.0 seconds.

 ### CoTerminal-HoleInOne (chio.adb, chio4.adb)
 Move the red 2x2 'a' block into the center of the four L-shaped corner pieces.

 ### CoTerminal-Nine (c9.adb)
-Reverse the order of the numbered blocks.
+Reverse the order of the numbered blocks with assorted shapes.
+First version begins with blocks in order.
+Second begins with blocks in reverse order.
+Has solver.

 ### RPN (reverse polish notation) command line calculator
 A cult classic.
 Recalls the HP rpn functionality.
-This version uses differentials to calculate an error estimate.
+As a bonus, this version uses differentials to calculate an error estimate.

 ### Pacman (cpac)
 Pacman, is a kid friendly ascii character version of Pacman that plays in a commandline terminal.
 Pure minimalism with classic sounds and 9 predefined levels.